 Marketing is as important for nonprofit organizations as it is for businesses and uses many of the same marketing tactics to connect with donors and volunteers.

-Nonprofit marketing serves multiple functions in keeping charitable organizations functioning.
+Nonprofit marketing works by serving multiple functions in keeping charitable organizations running.

-- Create awareness.
+- Creating awareness.
 Like any business brand, a nonprofit must make their audience aware of its organization and the causes it supports.

-- Fundraise.
+- Fundraising.
 Nonprofits rely on donations in order to pursue their charitable initiatives.
 Fundraising is an essential function of nonprofit marketing, and it can take the form of encouraging general donations or promoting specific fundraising events.

-- Engage volunteers.
+- Engaging volunteers.
 Most nonprofits need people to take action or participate in initiatives, as well as donate.
-Nonprofit marketing encourages volunteers to get involved, both in specific events and in long-term roles.

-- Drive political and social change.
-Skillful nonprofit marketing can bring causes and problems to cultural prominence.
-This puts pressure on opinion leaders, politicians, and ordinary people to create social and political changes that address the nonprofit's causes.
+- Driving political and social change.
+Skillful nonprofit marketing can put pressure on opinion leaders, politicians, and ordinary people to create social and political changes addressing the nonprofit's causes.

 Examples of Nonprofit Marketing

 No matter what specific goals nonprofit marketing is used to pursue, most campaigns fall into one of four categories.

 - Traditional fundraising asks consumers to make a monetary donation to a cause or charitable campaign.
-It requires teaching consumers to care about the problem that the organization is seeking to address.
-Fundraising initiatives can be directed at individuals or organizations.
 Some businesses partner with nonprofits to create long-term fundraising around causes that their employees care about.

 - Consumer charity is a partnership with a for-profit business that encourages consumers to use their purchasing power to assist charitable organizations.
 This usually takes the form of cause marketing, in which consumers buy products because part of the purchase price will be donated to a specific cause or nonprofit.